 Course Requirements Checklist

 Discussions are collaborative learning experiences.
-The candidate will choose a position after doing the readings for both sides of the issue that week.
-The candidate will argue either for or against the topic for that module’s reading assignment.
+Therefore, the candidate will review the assigned material and formulate a response to the issue that is presented that week.
+The candidate should pay close attention to the points made in the reading and add his/her reflection based on his/her experience.
 The candidate’s argument must be submitted in a thread of at least 300 words.
-For each thread, the candidate must support their assertions with at least two citations in current APA format.
-The candidate will then reply to a classmate with an opposing viewpoint using a coherent argument that is logical, properly formed in manner and respect, and coherent.
+For each thread, the candidate must support his/her assertions with at least two citations in current APA format.
+The candidate will then reply to a classmate using a coherent argument that is logical, properly formed in manner and respect, and coherent.
 Each reply must be at least 150 words and must include at least one source in current APA format.
 Acceptable sources include the textbook, the Bible, and article reviews.
-(A, B, C, and F).
+(CLO: A, B, C, F)

-The candidate is required to complete 6 Journal Critiques throughout the course.
+The candidate is required to complete three Journal Critiques throughout the course.
 The candidate will choose an article aligned with the readings for the week but is encouraged to try to find an article that also supports the chosen research topic.
 Each critique must be 1–2 pages, must follow current APA style, and must be completed using the outline provided.
-(C, D, F).
+(CLO: C, D, F)

 The candidate will write a 10–15-page Literature Review that utilizes 15–20 sources, primarily research journal articles, and follows current APA style.
-(C, D, E, F).
+(CLO: C, D, E, F)